Welcome to the Palisades Interstate Park in New Jersey

 The Palisades Interstate Park in New Jersey is about 12 miles long, a half-mile wide, and encompasses 2,500 acres of wild Hudson River shorefront, uplands, and cliffs.

-Within this park you will find more than 30 miles of hiking and ski trails, a boat launching ramp, a scenic riverside drive, a cliff-top parkway and overlooks, riverfront picnic areas and playgrounds, a nature sanctuary, two boat basins, historic sites — and mile after mile of rugged woodlands and vistas just minutes from midtown Manhattan.
+Visitors find within this park more than 30 miles of hiking and ski trails, a boat launching ramp, a scenic riverside drive, a cliff-top parkway and overlooks, riverfront picnic areas and playgrounds, a nature sanctuary, two boat basins, historic sites — and mile after mile of rugged woodlands and vistas just minutes from midtown Manhattan.

 The Palisades Interstate Park is a National Historic Landmark and the Palisades are a National Natural Landmark.

 Thanks to the efforts of far-thinking people over a century ago and since, the New Jersey Palisades today belong to all of us.
 These pages were created to help you and others enjoy this great National Landmark.

 Recently in the park...